 The travel agent also makes reservations for corporate clients.
 The travel agent who is booking air or other transportation for clients usually books room reservations as well.

-The corporate client can also visit a hotel's website to obtain information and make a room reservation.
+The corporate client can also visit a hotel's Web site to obtain information on the hotel and make a room reservation.